-Application Instructions: To create an application for this program, please click the “apply now” button.
-If you are on a computer, this will be in the upper right hand of the screen, and if you are on your mobile, it will be at the bottom.
+Application Instructions: To create an application for this program, please click the “Start an Application” button.
+If you are on a computer, this will be in the upper right hand of the screen, and if you are on your mobile phone, it will be at the bottom.
 You will be brought to the login page, where you can create an account.
 Please take the following steps:

 - Choose “I do not have login credentials to this site.”

 - Choose “I am not currently registered at an institution.
 You are not yet a UO student, and therefore should not plan on using any UO information.

 - Fill out the following form requesting your name, date of birth, gender, and email.

 When you submit this form, an account will be generated for you, and an email will be sent to you with your login and password information.
 If at any point you have issues with this process, please contact firstname.lastname@example.org.

 This program has a rolling admission application process: GEO staff (and the program faculty leader, if applicable) will complete a review of the application materials of complete applications in the order that they are submitted (“first come, first serve”).
 Decisions about acceptance will be made shortly after you submit a complete application.
 There are some programs that fill fast, some even before the deadline.
 Students are encouraged to complete applications and commit to programs early.